Yaakov Weiss

+Weiss, the last Zionist insurgent to be executed by British authorities in Mandatory Palestine, is memorialized today as one of 12 Olei Hagardom.

 Early life

 Yaakov (Imre) Weiss was born in 1924 in Nové Zámky, Czechoslovakia, to a Hungarian-speaking Jewish family, the son of Joseph and Helena Weiss.
 He had one sister, Edith.
 At age 10 he was sent to the Hebrew Gymnasium in Munkács.
 He developed Revisionist Zionist views and joined the Betar youth movement.

 Activities during the Holocaust

 In 1943, following his father's death and with World War II underway, Weiss fled to Budapest, hoping to get to Palestine from there.
 While in Budapest, he frequently disguised himself as a Hungarian military officer or an SS officer, stole birth certificates and passports, and used the fraudulent documents to save hundreds of Jews.
 He would frequently travel to ghettos, especially those in Miskolc, Debrecen, Košice, and Eger, and demand the Nazi authorities release individual Jews he picked out, producing forged documents "proving" they were Christians.
 However, he did not manage to produce documents for his mother and sister in time to prevent their deportation to Auschwitz, where his mother was murdered but his sister survived.